admb-project/admb/trunk/README.txt

 Overview
 ========
-The ADMB(Automatic Differentiation Model Builder) software suite is an environment for non-linear statistical modeling enabling rapid model development, numerical stability, fast and efficient computation, and high accuracy parameter estimates.
-ADModel Builder is a high level language built around the AUTODIF Library, a C++ language extension which transparently implements reverse mode automatic differentiation.
-A closely related software package, ADMB-RE, implements random effects in non-linear models.
+The ADMB (Automatic Differentiation Model Builder) software suite is an environment for nonlinear statistical modeling enabling rapid model development, numerical stability, fast and efficient computation, and high accuracy parameter estimates.
+AD Model Builder is a high level language built around the AUTODIF Library, a C++ language extension which transparently implements reverse mode automatic differentiation.
+A closely related software package, ADMB-RE, implements random effects in nonlinear models.

 Donations
 =========
 ADMB is an open source project that is freely available for download.
-If you would like to contribute or donate funds, please contact
+If you would like to contribute or donate funds, please contact users@admb-project.org.
-<users@admb-project.org>.
-Cool ADMB T-shirts are also available
+Cool ADMB T-shirts are also available for purchase.
-for purchase.

 How to Cite ADMB
 ================
 Fournier, D.A., H.J.
 Skaug, J. Ancheta, J. Ianelli, A. Magnusson, M.N.
+Maunder,
-Maunder, A. Nielsen, and J. Sibert.
+A. Nielsen, and J. Sibert.
 2012.
 AD Model Builder: using automatic differentiation for statistical inference of highly parameterized complex nonlinear models.
 Optim.
 Methods Softw.
 27:233-249.

 It can be downloaded for free from the publisher: http://tandfonline.com/doi/abs/10.1080/10556788.2011.597854